A Complete Winter Backpacking Gear List

 Sunglasses

 Just because it’s winter, doesn’t mean you don’t need sunglasses.
 The sun actually reflects off snow and back to you, making it more likely to get snow blindness (sunburned eyes).
 Always bring sunglasses.
-Anything polarized and lightweight will work.
+Anything polarized and lightweight will work, but I love these Goodr Sunglasses.

 Gaiters